-Rossi has over 25 years experience across the health, mental health, child and family, welfare and education sectors.
-Past roles include project management, policy development, strategic planning, change management, service development and review, service system development, multi-disciplinary team management, training and development, and clinical work.
-Rossi has a particular interest in whole of government initiatives and service system development and holds a Masters degree in Organizational Psychology.
+Rossi holds a Masters degree in Organisational Psychology, and has over 25 years experience across health, mental health, child and family, welfare and education.
+She has particular interest in whole-of-government initiatives and service system development.
+In addition to clinical work, her roles have included project management, policy development, strategic planning, change management, service development and review, service system development, multi-disciplinary team management, training and development.

 Her consulting career follows 20 years in management and clinical roles in New South Wales and Victoria.
 She brings a strong sense of social justice and well developed skills in networking and community engagement, particularly in Aboriginal communities.
 Rossi’s work at a systemic level is grounded on extensive experience in clinical work, service development and senior management in maternal and child health, mental health, health, disability and community-based programs.

 - Independent consultant for various projects in the mental health and welfare field

 - Families First Project Leader NSW Cabinet Office, incorporating the Aboriginal Child Youth and Family Strategy and Kids Excel.
 (1998 – 2005)

 - Senior Policy Officer NSW Cabinet Office

 - A/Program Manager, Families First, NSW Cabinet Office